This document provides an overview of how each component in Serve works.

 There are three kinds of actors that are created to make up a Serve instance:

 Router: There is one router per node.
-Each router is a Uvicorn HTTP server that accepts incoming requests, forwards them to the worker replicas, and responds once they are completed.
+Each router is a Uvicorn HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.

 Worker Replica: Worker replicas actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
-Each replica processes individual requests or batches of requests from the routers.
+Each replica processes individual requests from the routers (they may be batched by the replica using

 Lifetime of a Request¶